SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/opentelemetry/activemq-opentelemetry.md

 Use this dashboard to:
 * Identify critical events in your ActiveMQ cluster.
-* Examine trends to detect spikes in Error or Fatal events
+* Examine trends to detect spikes in error or fatal events
 * Monitor Broker added/started and shutdown events in your cluster.
 * Quickly determine patterns across all error logs in a given ActiveMQ cluster.